FaberSanZ/Xultaik/README.md

 ## Overview
 Zecoxe can be used to produce render layers for custom engines or next-gen games and provides building blocks for writing your own engine or game quickly.
 Due to the parallel nature of GPUs, Zeckoxe can use [GPGPU](https://en.wikipedia.org/wiki/General-purpose_computing_on_graphics_processing_units) to exploit a GPU for computational tasks.
-Zeckoxe supports ComputePipeline and more, allowing Zeckoxe to be used for general computations
+Supports ComputePipeline and more, allowing to be used for general computations

 <br>